rohankotanu/mybots/README.md

 # Fitness

 The fitness function is the negative x-position of the first link.
 The farther left (negative x-direction) the snake travels, the higher its fitness value.
+The goal of this fitness function is to evolve locomotion in our creatures.

 <br/>